Ballot board to take up Ohio payday lending proposal | WHIZ News

-COLUMBUS, Ohio (AP) — A ballot proposal to cap Ohio’s interest rates on payday loans and impose additional regulations on the industry is advancing to its next step.
+COLUMBUS, Ohio (AP) — Backers of a ballot proposal to cap Ohio’s interest rates on payday loans and impose additional regulations on the industry have been cleared to begin signature-gathering.

-The state Ballot Board is set to consider the “Short-Term Loan Consumer Protection Amendment” Tuesday.
-The panel must determine whether the proposed language represents a single issue.
+The state Ballot Board advanced the “Short-Term Loan Consumer Protection Amendment” on Tuesday by certifying it as a single ballot issue.

-The board’s approval would allow the gathering of signatures to begin.
+The board’s approval allows the gathering of roughly 306,000 signatures to begin.
 The Ohio Attorney General’s office certified a petition summary last week.

 The Ohio CDC Association, which works to improve neighborhoods, is pushing the measure.
 It aims to reduce some of the nation’s highest interest rates on short-term loans by capping them at no more than 28 percent.